The Unemployment Rate is Not Signaling a Recession: Update January 6, 2017

 Referring to the chart below, and looking at the end portion of it, one can see that none of the conditions for a recession start are currently present.

-- The UER was in a process of forming a trough, the short EMA remains below its long EMA – the blue and red graphs, respectively, the spread widened to minus 0.21% (last month minus 0.10%).
+- The UER was in a process of forming a trough, the short EMA remains below its long EMA – the blue and red graphs, respectively, the spread is minus 0.20% (last month minus 0.21%).

 For a recession signal, the short EMA of the UER would have to form a trough and then cross its long EMA to the upside.
 Alternatively, the UERg graph would have to turn upwards and rise above zero, or the 19-week rate of change of the UER would have to be above 8%.
 Currently the trajectories of the unemployment rate’s short- and long EMA are still downwards – none having a positive slope, UERg is far below zero, and the 19-week rate of change of the UER is also way below the critical level.